cedmandocdoc/agos/README.md

 Transform the received values through `fn` then propagates.

 - Arguments:
-  - `fn` type function, will propagate its return value.
+  - `fn`: function that transforms the received value.
 - Return: Stream

 ---